ccen577/stats220/README.md

 2.This repo is to help me practice using R file and R markdown, which people can also find and correct my mistakes.

+3.I am a student in University of Auckland.
+  - My major is data science.
-3.I am doing stats220 Assignment1.
+  - This is for stats220 Assignment1.